AdobeDocs/experience-platform.en/help/edge/extension/action-types.md

 <!--- **Merge ID:** If you would like to specify a merge ID for your event, you can do so in this field.
 Please note that the solutions downstream are not able to merge your event data at this time. -->
 - **Dataset ID:** If you need to send data to a dataset other than the one you specified in your datastream, you can specify that dataset ID here.
 - **Document will unload:** If you would like to make sure that the events reach the server even if the user navigates away from the page, check the **[!UICONTROL Document will unload]** checkbox.
 This allows events to reach the server but responses are ignored.
 - **Render visual personalization decisions:** If you want to render personalized content on your page, check the **[!UICONTROL Render visual personalization decisions]** checkbox.
-You can also specify decision scopes if necessary.
+You can also specify decision scopes and/or surfaces if necessary.
 See the [personalization documentation](https://experienceleague.adobe.com/docs/experience-platform/edge/personalization/rendering-personalization-content.html?lang=en#automatically-rendering-content) for more information on rendering personalized content.

 ## Set Consent